scaleway/ai-pulse-nvidia-trt-llm/docs/03-Triton.md

 ## Benchmark
 ### CNN Dailymail Dataset
-In this section, we compare both model's performance on a subset of the [CNN Dailymail Dataset](https://huggingface.co/datasets/cnn_dailymail).We rely on [MLPerf Inference Benchmark Suite](https://github.com/mlcommons/inference/tree/master/language/gpt-j)) to download and generate `cnn_eval.json` file that will serve as input following these steps.
+In this section, we compare both model's performance on a subset of the [CNN Dailymail Dataset](https://huggingface.co/datasets/cnn_dailymail).
+We rely on [MLPerf Inference Benchmark Suite](https://github.com/mlcommons/inference/tree/master/language/gpt-j)) to download and generate `cnn_eval.json` file that will serve as input following these steps.

 1. Clone the repository
 ```